As U.S. discouraged mask use for public, White House team raced to secure face coverings from Taiwan for senior staff

 If wearing masks became mandatory, “we would have enough for staff still in the building to protect them,” the official said, and could obtain more from a federal agency stockpile.

-When Taiwan later announced its mask donation, it did not mention that a portion were going to White House staff.
+When Taiwan later announced its mask donation, it did not mention that a portion of it was going to White House staff.
 A joint statement between the two countries said they would collaborate on “exchanges of medical supplies and equipment.”

 The deal was sensitive in Taiwan, which had banned commercial exports of masks to protect supply for its citizens.
 China, which claims the island as part of its territory, called the transfer of masks to the United States during a pandemic “despicable behavior” and said it was provoking a “confrontation with the Motherland.”